 ➜ Storage

-If they do, or if you're making a large batch to stock up on, allow the dumplings to cool.
-Then place them in a deep bowl, cover the top carefully with cling film and place in the fridge.
+If you still accidentally have some leftovers or if you are making a large batch to stock up, let the dumplings cool completely.
+Then, place them in a deep bowl, cover with plastic wrap, and store them in the fridge.
 They will keep for up to four days.

 You can also freeze the dumplings in an airtight container for up to three months.